-Today before the day trippers arrive we take our second guided tour of this UNESCO World Heritage site.
-Then we return to Aguas Calientes for lunch and free time before our mid-afternoon train to Cuzco.
+This morning before the day trippers arrive, we enjoy our second guided tour of this UNESCO site.
+Following lunch at our lodge, we return to Aguas Calientes with some free time before our mid-afternoon train to Cuzco.
 B,L

 Day 7: Cuzco

 Early today we fly via Lima to Quito, arriving late afternoon.
-This evening we have a briefing and dinner at our hotel.
+We attend a briefing about our Galapagos adventure then dine at our hotel.
 B,D

 Day 15: Depart for U.S.